-Many attribute the relative failure to diffuseness of the European institutions and their lack of transparency.
+A significant source of distance between the Union and its citizens results from its diffuseness and lack of transparency.
 Most Union citizens are not familiar with even the basic logic of the political processes, nor are those processes associated with the respective, responsible persons.
 In liberal, democratic polities, citizens' identification processes are greatly facilitated, where political decision-making processes are understood and where responsibility for results is personalized.
-Particularly significant, in this respect, are the focus on heads of government and the shift away from the traditional parliamentarian model in most EU Member States.64
+Particularly significant, in this respect, are the focus on heads of government and the shift away from the traditional parliamentarian model in most EU Member States.56

-The Convention, according to the preface, believes that the dTeCE "simpliffies] the decisionmaking processes" and "mak[es] the functioning of the European Institutions more transparent and comprehensible."
-This may be the case with respect to the expansion of the co-decision procedure and the slightly simpler mode of weighing votes in the Council (Art.
-I-24, Para.
-1 TeCE); yet, the multiplicity of complex procedures persists, as evidenced by Part III of the TeCE.
+The Convention, according to the preface, believes that the DCT "simplif[ies] the decision-making processes" and "mak[es] the functioning of the European Institutions more transparent and comprehensible."
+This may be the case with respect to the expansion of the co-decision procedure; yet, the multiplicity of complex procedures persists, as evidenced by Part III of the DCT.
 Much of what initially seems to be simplification for transparency's sake (e.g., the provisions on legal instruments in Arts.
-I-32 to I-36 TeCE) could in application actually decrease transparency and thus disappointingly fail to meet expectations.
-Above all, however, the extensive insulation of the most powerful political institution, the European Council, from the mechanics of political and legal responsibility (cf. Arts.
+I-32 to I-36) could in application actually decrease transparency and thus disappointingly fail to meet expectations.
+Above all, however, the extensive insulation of the most powerful political institution, the European Council, from the mechanics of political and legal responsibility (cf. Art.
 I-21, Para.
-2 and III-282, Subpara.
-1 TeCE)65 will, at the very least, not encourage identification with the Union.
-66 And it seems, at best, still open, whether a convincing personalization of European politics will succeed within the triangle of President of the European Council (Art.
+2, Art.
+III-270, Para.
+1, & Art.
+III-282, Subpara.
+1)57 will, at the very least, not encourage identification with the Union.
+And it seems, at best, still open,whether a convincing personalization of European politics will succeed within the triangle of President of the European Council (Art.
 I-21), President of the Commission (Art.
 I-26), and Foreign Minister (Art.
 I-27), or whether quarrels over competences will further alienate.
 Another open question is whether the preconditions for a convincing personalization of European politics even exist-one thinks immediately of the language issue.